munificent/craftinginterpreters/book/resolving-and-binding.md

 What happens when the initializer for a local variable refers to a variable with the same name as what's being declared?
 We have a couple of options:

-*   **Treat the new variable as not in scope until *after* the initializer completes.** That means here the new local `a` would be initialized with "outer", the value of the *global* one.
-You can think of an initialized variable declaration as syntactic sugar for:
+*   **Run the initializer, then put the new variable in scope.** That means here the new local `a` would be initialized with "outer", the value of the *global* one.
+In other words, the above declaration desugars to:

         :::lox
         var temp = a; // Run the initializer. var a;        // Declare the variable.
         a = temp;     // Initialize it.

-*   **Put the new variable in scope before its initializer is run.** Of course, that raises the question of what value it has.
-After all, the initializer hasn't run yet.
-We'd probably use `nil`.
-That means the new local `a` would be re-initialized to its own implicitly initialzed value, `nil`.
-It's as if every local variable declaration is:
+*   **Put the new variable in scope, then run the initializer.** This means you can observe a variable before it's initialized, so we need to figure out what value it would have then.
+Probably `nil`.
+That means the new local `a` would be re-initialized to its own implicitly initialized value, `nil`.
+Now the desugaring looks like:

         :::lox
         var a; // Define the variable.
         a = a; // Run the initializer.

-*   **Make it an error.** If you look at the previous two options, do either of those look like something a user actually *wants*?
+*   **Make it an error to reference a variable in its initializer.** Look at the previous two options.
+Do either of those look like something a user actually *wants*?
 Shadowing is rare and often an error so initializing a shadowing variable based on the value of the shadowed one seems unilkely to be deliberate.

     The second option is even less useful.
-The new variable will *always* have the value `nil`, there is never any point in mentioning it by name.
+The new variable will *always* have the value `nil`.
+There is never any point in mentioning it by name.
 You could use an explicit `nil` instead.

-    Given that, it's reasonable to simply tell the user they probably made a mistake by making it a syntax or runtime error to refer to a local variable inside its own initializer.
+    If both other options are most likely to mask user errors, it's reasonable to disallow it entirely.

 For Lox, we'll take the third option.
 Further, we'll make it a compile-time error instead of a runtime one.
 That way, the user is alerted to the problem before any code is run.

-In order to do that, we need to keep track of which variables are in the ephemeral state where we are in the middle of resolving their initializers.
+In order to do that, as we visit expressions, we need to know if we're inside the initializer for some variable.
 We do that by splitting binding into two steps.
 The first is *declaring* it:

 ^code declare

-This adds it to the innermost scope so that it shadows any outer one and so that we know the variable exists.
+This adds the variable to the innermost scope so that it shadows any outer one and so that we know the variable exists.
 We mark it as "not ready yet" by binding its name to `false` in the scope map.
 Each value in the scope map means "is finished being initialized".

 Then we resolve the variable's initializer expression itself in the scope where the new variable is declared but unavailable.
 Once the initializer expression is